douglasgreen/outlines/computing/data_science/xml.md

 1.  **Tree-Based Parsers (e.g., DOM):**

     -   These parsers read the entire XML document and convert it into a tree structure in memory, representing all the elements, attributes, and text in the document.
-    -   Advantage: Once the document is in memory, it\'s easy to navigate and manipulate.
+    -   Advantage: Once the document is in memory, it's easy to navigate and manipulate.
     -   Disadvantage: Consumes more memory, especially for large XML files.

 2.  **Event-Based Parsers (e.g., SAX):**